 In January 2021, the Company entered into a Collaboration, Option and License Agreement (the "Gilead Collaboration Agreement") with Gilead Sciences, Inc. ("Gilead") to research and develop a vaccine-based immunotherapy as part of Gilead's efforts to find a curative treatment for HIV infection.
-Under the terms of the Gilead Collaboration Agreement, the Company granted to Gilead an exclusive, worldwide license to develop and commercialization activities beginning with a Phase 1 clinical trial, and the Company is responsible for contributing to preclinical research studies and participation in a joint steering committee (collectively, "research and development activities").
+Under the terms of the Gilead Collaboration Agreement, the Company granted to Gilead an exclusive, worldwide license to develop and commercialize a HIV-specific therapeutic vaccine utilizing the Company's technology.
+Gilead is responsible for conducting all development and commercialization activities beginning with a Phase 1 clinical trial, and the Company is responsible for contributing to preclinical research studies and participation in a joint steering committee (collectively, "research and development activities").
 Concurrently with the execution of the Gilead Collaboration Agreement, the Company and Gilead entered into a Supply Agreement (the "Gilead Supply Agreement") under which the Company will supply research product and GMP product ("Product Supply") that may be required under the Gilead Collaboration Agreement until Gilead completes its first GMP product batch, and the Company will participate in a joint manufacturing team (collectively, "product supply activities").
-In addition, the Company also concurrently entered into a Stock Purchase Agreement (the "Gilead Stock Purchase Agreement") under which Gilead acquired, in a private placement transaction, 1,169,591 shares of the Company determined that these concurrent contracts represent a combined arrangement (the "Gilead Arrangement").
+In addition, the Company also concurrently entered into a Stock Purchase Agreement (the "Gilead Stock Purchase Agreement") under which Gilead acquired, in a private placement transaction, 1,169,591 shares of the Company's common stock.
+The common shares were issued to Gilead with certain registration rights and certain standstill and market stand-off provisions.
+The Company determined that these concurrent contracts represent a combined arrangement (the "Gilead Arrangement").